asideras/MSc-in-AI-Demokritos-Deeplearning/README.md

 ## Contents

 - Data samples: A folder that contains some samples of the images for illustration reasons.
-   -Inpainted folder contains the final edited images that our model gets as input
+   - Inpainted folder contains the final edited images that our model gets as input
 - Bullet point 2
 - Bullet point 3